listen2/Imgur-Enhancement-Suite/README.md

 ####Why isn't this a packaged extension?
 I don't believe there's any advantage to a "full" browser extension over a userscript.
 Furthermore, this form allows users to easily install it in userscript-compliant browsers without my support.

+###Credits
+Thank you imgurian Khyber for the "no tag" image!